mozilla/github-org-scripts/README.md

 ### get_org_info.py
 Output basic info about an org, more if you have permissions.
 See --help for details

+### lfs.py
+Get current LFS Billing values using a headless firefox via selenium (``geckodriver`` must be installed).
+Credentials as environment variables, and 2FA token passed as input.

+### manage_invitations.py
+Cancel all org & repository invitations older than a specified age (default 2 weeks).
+See --help for details.

 ### team_update.py
 Update administrative teams so they can be used for the new GitHub discussion feature.
 Use the ``--help`` option for more information.

-### lfs.py
-Get current LFS Billing values using a headless firefox via selenium (``geckodriver`` must be installed).
-Credentials as environment variables, and 2FA token passed as input.

 ### Audit logs
 Sadly, the org audit log does not have an API, so we'll screen scrape a little.